MangeshSonawane/HLT_signal_efficiency/README.md

 # HLT_signal_efficiency
-Scripts to run and calculate signal efficiencies.
+Scripts to run and calculate signal efficiencies for a given HLT_menu.